Muhanad-husn/sociorag/docs/project_overview.md

 - **Testing Guide**: Test execution and validation procedures
 - **Troubleshooting**: Common issues and solutions

-The SocioGraph project represents a comprehensive solution for text analysis and social dynamics visualization, with a solid foundation for future enhancements and scalability.
+The SocioRAG project represents a comprehensive solution for text analysis and social dynamics visualization, with a solid foundation for future enhancements and scalability.